 1. Route the antenna through the corner opening in the chassis, and replace the screw first.

-2. Route the antenna cable through the mesh pads, cable guides, and tape.
+2. Route the antenna cable through the mesh pad, cable guides, and tape.

-- 3. Replace the midplane chassis inside the display bezel. - 4.
-Replace the logic board.
+- 3. Replace the midplane chassis inside the display bezel.

+- 4. Replace the logic board.

+- 5. Replace the back cover.